Ty Harper: Casting

-During 2008, Neighbours underwent a major revamp and former Australian Idol contestant Dean Geyer joined the show as regular cast member, Ty Harper.
+Former Australian Idol contestant Dean Geyer's casting was confirmed in the 27 October – 2 November 2007 issue of TV Week by Pete Timbs.
+Timbs reported that he would be joining the main cast and that the length of his contract was still being negotiated, but he would be playing musician Ty who meets the younger characters and becomes integrated into Ramsay Street.
+His casting was part of a major revamp for 2008.
 Producers also recruited models Imogen Bailey (Nicola West) and Erin McNaught (Sienna Cammeniti) in a bid to "sex up" the cast.

 Geyer had to undertake a screen test with Caitlin Stasey who plays Rachel Kinski to secure the role.
 He also worked with the Neighbours drama coach, Mike Bishop, for four months to help prepare for the role and took vocal lessons to help with his South African accent.
 On joining Neighbours, Geyer said that it was "definitely a stepping stone."
 Commenting on his first day on set Geyer stated: "The first day was pretty nerve-racking, but I was doing a performance with the band and that's something I'm obviously very familiar with."

 Geyer quit the role of Ty in November 2008, so he could pursue his music career.
 He also admitted that he had struggled with some of the sexier storylines involving his character.
 Geyer, who is a Christian, said "In some instances my personal beliefs maybe were contradicting with what the character was doing".
 However, he also added that the storylines had no influence over his decision to leave the show.
 Geyer filmed his final scenes in December 2008.

-Character development
+Development

 Whilst interviewed by TV Week Geyer described Ty stating: "He's a singer.
 Ty was doing law at uni, but decided to drop out because music is so close to his heart.
 He wants to be a rock star.
 He's the cousin of one of the regular characters."
 Speaking of possible romances he added: "The first girl he meets is Rachel.
 There may be a bit of chemistry there, but we'll have to see.
 Ty may set his sights on an older woman."
 The Daily Telegraph said "Ty is a university drop-out with musical aspirations."

 Network Ten describe Ty as being "charismatic, talented and impossibly handsome."
 His cousin, Taylah, tries to set him and Rachel up, but they do not get on well at first and when Rachel tries to initiate a conversation with him, she is "thwarted at every turn."
 Ten added "now that he has landed himself a job behind the bar at Charlie's it can only be a matter of time before he's an integral part of the Erinsborough community."